Analytics and central reporting for Azure Information Protection (public preview)

 However, as a starting point, you might find the following estimates useful:

 For audit data generated by Azure Information Protection clients only: 2 GB per 10,000 active users per month.

-For audit data generated by Azure Information Protection clients, scanners, and Microsoft Defender ATP: 20 GB per 10,000 active users per month.
+For audit data generated by Azure Information Protection clients, and scanners: 20 GB per 10,000 active users per month.

 If you use mandatory labeling or you've configured a default label for most users, your rates are likely to be significantly higher.